• Level of education

 3. Vector operators

-4. Basic electrostatic/magnetostatic relationships, fields and sources
+4. Basic electrostatic/magnetostatic relationships, fields, and sources

-5. Harmonic plane wave model
+5. Harmonic model of the plane wave

 6. Maxwell's equations

-7. Historical review
+7. Historical overview

 8. Description of Maxwell's equations

-13. Propagation in vacuum, propagation equation
+13. Propagation in a vacuum, propagation equation

-15. In LHI environments
+15. In LHI circles

 17. Polarization

-18. Notion of light polarization
+18. Concept of light polarization

-19. Law of Malus
+19. Penalty Law

-20. Reflection/transmission at interface
+20. Reflection/transmission at the interface

 21. (Fresnel formulas)